tarides/ocaml-platform-installer/README.md

 The packages in this repository consists of pre-compiled packages with no libraries, so they don't have to be built and their installation consists only of copying files.

-When the original package contains libraries, it differs from the binary package.
-In this case, the name of the binary package is suffixed with `+bin+platform`, and installing the original package (eg to have the library) will replace the platform one.
-The version of a package in the local repository contains the version of the original package, but for some packages where it is relevant, it also contains the ocaml version they were compiled with.
+The name of the binary package is the same as the original one, but the version is suffixed with `+platform`.
+Moreover, when the binary depends on the version of the compiler that built it, this information is also included in the version.
+For instance `odoc` version `2.1.1` built with ocaml `4.13.1` could have version `2.1.1-ocaml4.13.1+platform`.

-Note that the repository is enabled by `ocaml-platform` only when it is needed, and disabled afterward, so using `ocaml-platform` should not alter the behaviour of `opam`.

 ### The pipeline